bambielli/bambielli.github.io/_posts/2016-03-04-jasmine-mock-call-through.md

 __Furthermore__, if a spy already exists for a dependency but you need to call the actual implementation of that dependency again temporarily for a test, you can use `spy.and.callThrough()` to overwrite the fake method with the original implementation

 Spys rock, and make testing SO much easier than it ever has been.
-I thought I had a good grasp on spys and when to use them, *but now I feel like agent M deploying 007 all OVER these controllers and services*
+I thought I had a good grasp on spys and when to use them, ___but now I feel like agent M deploying 007 all OVER these controllers and services.___

 get it? __spys???__